WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 * helped KX with her PhD project
 * helped GX with his job seeking

+KW: Great!

 #### Who helped you this week?

 * AZ and BL gave substantial suggestions on the NM revision
 * HY helped with her new dataset
+  * KW: That's great! :sparkles:
 * AJ helped to introduce a interesting talk in Cambridge

 #### What did you achieve?

 * Had really fun with Datalad & Openneuro, and downloaded some really good datasets
+  * KW: So glad you enjoyed working with these tools!
-* Had a novel idea for effectively training deep neural network and plan to test it with my best firend in China (who is also a PhD student whose major is machine learning)
+* Had a novel idea for effectively training deep neural network and plan to test it with my best friend in China (who is also a PhD student whose major is machine learning)
 * Improved the ABCD jupyter notebook and presented them on the lab meeting
 * Did really huge work on the revision and made some progress